silverbios/cs-mikrotik-bouncer-alt/README.md

 ## TODO

-- double check if there is an error after adding address, then if we try to update fw rule to new list - this is bad and bad
+- double check if there is an error after adding address, then if we try to update fw rule to new list:
   - if change to new list then it may be truncated ( missing entries)
-  - if we keep to old list then things can expire
+  - if we keep to old list or dont add new list, then things can expire
 - periodically ask MikroTik for `ip firewall address-list count-only` and make metric from it?
 - add grafana dashboard
 - k8s manifests
 - [ko local](https://ko.build/configuration/)
   or `docker run -p 2112:2112 $(ko build ./cmd/app)` etc
-- ko release fix in github action to push to quay
 - maybe mkdocs + gh pages?
-- graceful shutdown
+- graceful shutdown, so that adding addresses and firewall is finished?

 - panic on no route to host in docker-compose up :D